 If either financial institutions fail, or the monetary multiplier falls, then the monetary authorities can either increase Reserves, or directly lend to the financial institutions.
 This is shown below as a shift outward of the LM curve, and of the CC curve (gray arrows).

-The gray arrows show the impact of the Fed responses.
+The gray arrows show the impact of the Fed responses in the Figure below.

 • If the Fed increases Res holding m constant, then both the CC and LM curves shift out.